 Accountable Plan A plan under which an employer reimburses an employee for expenses and is not required to report the reimbursement as taxable income to the employee.
 The employee must document business connection or purpose, substantiate expenses, and return any amount in excess of substantiated expenses to the employer.
 Accountable Plan is an IRS term.
-Away from Home For purposes of business or professional expenses, "home" is defined as LMU, r his/her personal residence.
+Away from Home For purposes of business or professional expenses, "home" is defined as LMU, his/her personal residence.
 Travel expenses qualify as business or professional expenses only if the traveler is away from home at a temporary work site.
 Business or Professional An ordinary, necessary, and reasonable charge for goods or services that fosters Expense or supports the ongoing mission of the University.
-Collision Damage Vaiver/Liability Damage vehicle you have rented.
-If you are renting a vehicle while traveling on l Waiver (CDW/LDW) the University, do not purchase this insurance as this coverage is provided under LMU's Business Auto Liability Policy.
-Concur The University's internet based system used for creating, tracking and automating expense reports and invoice payment processing.
+Collision Damage A type of insurance that provides protection for any damage that may occur to the Waiver/Liability Damage Waiver (CDW/LDW) vehicle you have rented.
+If you are renting a vehicle while traveling on behalf of the University, do not purchase this insurance as this coverage is provided under LMU's Business Auto Liability Policy.
 Direct Deposit A payment method in which LMU directly deposits a payment into an employee, student, or vendor's bank account. his/her payroll check.
 Domestic Travel Travel among any of the 50 United States, its possessions and territories, and Canada.
 In the case of sponsored projects, domestic travel may be defined differently in the award documents.
 Extended Travel Travel that exceeds 90 consecutive days.
 Foreign National An individual who is not a citizen or a permanent resident of the United States of America.
-Foreign Travel Travel outside of the United States, its possessions and territories, and Canada the case of sponsored projects, foreign travel may be defined in the award documents.
+Foreign Travel Travel outside of the United States, its possessions and territories, and Canada.
+In the case of sponsored projects, foreign travel may be defined in the award documents.
 Incidentals An IRS term for minor expenses included in the per diem rate for "meals and incidentals" (M & I).
-Miscellaneous expenses include tips, mailing expenses, etc. Local Travel Miscellaneous Expenses Expenses for ground transportation (e.g., taxis, airport shuttle services, public transportation) and other various non-personal expenses.
+Miscellaneous expenses include tips, mailing expenses, etc. Local Travel Travel on behalf of Loyola Marymount University.
+Miscellaneous Expenses Expenses for ground transportation (e.g., taxis, airport shuttle services, public transportation) and other various non-personal expenses.
 Miscellaneous expenses include tips, mailing expenses, etc. Official Travel Approved travel on behalf of the University between "home" and another destination.
 Travel between one's personal residence and the University is commuting, not official travel.
 Ordinary, Necessary and Reasonable Expense An expense is ordinary if it is normal and customary.
 An expense is necessary if it is appropriate and helpful to the University.
 An expense is reasonable if a prudent person would incur the expense in similar circumstances.
-P-Card A corporate Visa card provided through the University's P-Card program.
+Travel and Expense Card A corporate Visa card provided through the University's Card program.
 Per-diem Domestic Reimbursement rates established by the federal government for travel within any of the continental United States.
 See foreign per diems for Hawaii and Alaska.
 Personal Expense An expense for personal items such as clothing, luggage, toiletries, newspapers, magazines, movies, or other entertainment.
-Proof of Payment Reasonable Costs · · · Receipt A written acknowledgement that something has been received; receipts should include key information required by accountable plan rules such as the vendor, date, amount, description of good or service, etc. Remote Site A travel location that is not easily accessible.
+Proof of Payment Reasonable Costs A cost may be considered reasonable if the nature of the goods or services acquired or applied, and the amount involved therefore, reflects the action that a prudent person would have taken under the circumstances prevailing at the time the decision to incur the cost was made.
+Receipt A written acknowledgement that something has been received; receipts should include key information required by accountable plan rules such as the vendor, date, amount, description of good or service, etc. Remote Site A travel location that is not easily accessible.